10 Principles of Stoicism

 Rule 1: Master What You Can Control (The Foundation of Inner Peace)

-The reality check: 90% of your stress comes from trying to control things outside your influence—other people, the weather, the economy, your boss's mood.
+The reality check: Most stress comes from trying to control things outside your influence—other people, the economy, or random events.

 The Stoic solution: Focus your energy on your thoughts, reactions, and choices.
 Everything else is background noise.